 Dr. Andrew Pleener M.D., Psychiatrist

-Dr. Pleener is a Board Certified Integrative Psychiatrist who believes that medications are just a “single” tool in an entire tool box to help heal an individual.
-He works uniquely with each individual to uncover the root cause of their symptoms.
-He works with his clients to educate the impacts that stress has on the nervous system, and if left alone, leading to neurobiological outcomes such as hormonal imbalances, inflammatory changes, various medical co-morbidities, all disrupting our natural bodily rhythms further impacting the way we think feel and function.
-Dr. Pleener then creates a customized plan to help re-wire the nervous system, restore rhythm and promote mental wellness and fitness.
-This often involves using more then simply prescribing medication, but also various non medicative modalities such as breathing, yoga, nutrition, various forms of psychotherapy and meditation.
+Dr. Pleener is a Board Certified Integrative Psychiatrist who believes that medications are just a “single” tool in an entire tool box to help heal.
+He works uniquely with each individual to uncover the root cause behind their symptoms while bringing forth a stronger understanding of mental health.
+Part of this process involves educating his clients on the impact that stress has on the nervous system, and how if left alone, can influence neurobiological outcomes such as hormonal imbalances, inflammatory changes, and various medical complications, resulting in disruptions of our natural bodily rhythms further impacting the way we think feel and function.
+Dr. Pleener aims to create a customized plan with each client to help re-wire the nervous system, restore rhythm and promote mental wellness and fitness.
+This often involves the use of various non medicative healing modalities such as breathing, yoga, nutrition, psychotherapy and meditation.

 Dr. Cathleen Gomez M.D., Psychiatrist